GNU-Ymir/Documentations/primitives/types.md

 }
 ```

-The following table list the attributes specific to floating point types.
+The following table lists the attributes specific to floating point
+types.

 | Name | Meaning |
 | --- | --- |